-The University at Buffalo School of Management is a vibrant and inclusive community of big thinkers and big doers, who are leading business into the future.
+The UB School of Management is a vibrant and inclusive community of big thinkers and big doers, who are leading business into the future.
 We work together to question and upend theories, lifting each other up and driving change.
 Because at the UB School of Management, ambition is a virtue, tenacity is a given, and discovery happens everywhere, from the classroom to the boardroom.
-That's just how we do it here.

-Calendars for 2024-2025
+Calendars for 2025-2026